kingluddite/web-dev-notes/frontend/js/dom/02-more-dom-stuff.md

 [MDN link resource](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener)

-syntax
+Syntax

 ```js
 target.addEventListener(type, listenener)
 ```

-* type - a string representing the `event type`
+* Type - a string representing the `event type`
-* listener - a function we want to add
+* Listener - a function we want to add

 ##### Why use addEventListener?
 * It allows adding more than a single handler for an event

-currently if we try to add more than one event using `.onclick` it will only add the last event
+Currently if we try to add more than one event using `.onclick` it will only add the last event

 ## ToDo Assignment
-* prevent creation of empty tasks
+* Prevent creation of empty tasks
-* alter the Edit Button so that it says 'Save' when the text input is showing and Edit when the label is
+* Alter the Edit Button so that it says 'Save' when the text input is showing and Edit when the label is
-* when edit is clicked, give it a grey background
+* When edit is clicked, give it a grey background
-*